wso2/docs-is/en/docs/guides/access-delegation/get-user-claims-as-a-jwt.md

     ```

 2. Decode the payload.
-You will notice the user claim values have been included in the payload.
+You will notice that the user claim values have been included in the payload.

     ```java tab="Decoded Payload"
     {